1st Block - English 9 AS -Mrs. Coleman - RM 201A

 5th Block - English 9 AS /Mrs. Coleman - RM 201A

 6th Block - English 9 AS Ms. Berman - RM 204A

 Hello Broad Run Family!

 My name is Beverly Days.
-This is my third-year teaching at Broad Run High School.
-I was born and grew up in the "Sunshine State" Florida.
+This is my fifth-year teaching at Broad Run High School.
+I was born in the beautiful "Sunshine State" Florida.
 Upon graduating high school, I enlisted in the United States Air Force, whereas, my job titles were: Fleet Management, Vehicle Operator, and Supply Computer Systems Analyst.
 Being in the Air Force, afforded me the opportunity to travel throughout the states, aboard, and serving in the Gulf War.
-I met many people with diverse backgrounds and beliefs: Florida, California, Hawaii, Asia, and Europe.
+I met many people with diverse backgrounds: Florida, California, Hawaii, Asia, and Europe.
 I lived in Athens, Greece, for several years before returning to the United States; retiring in my home state of Florida.
 I also served during the Gulf War.
 During my service, I started courses to earn my Bachelor's Degree, in Organizational Leadership.
 After retiring from the Air Force, I continued my education and worked in the Dade County Florida Public School System.